mlpack/mlpack/doc/user/load_save.md

 ## Loading from remote URLs

-mlpack supports loading dataset hosted online directly into an armadillo matrix object. mlpack will download the files using cpp-httplib library.
-This library is bundled with mlpack for easy of use.
+mlpack supports loading datasets from URLs.
+Files will be downloaded using the [cpp-httplib](https://github.com/yhirose/cpp-httplib) library, which is bundled with mlpack for ease of use.

  - `Load(URL, X, opts)`
    * Load `X` from the given URL `URL` with the given options specified in `opts`.